Texas Counselor Licensing Requirements

 Texas Counselor Educational Requirements

-3,000 hours of post-master’s supervised experience, including 1,500 hours of direct client contact.
-Supervision must be under a board approved LPC.
+Texas Counselor Experiential Requirements3,000 hours of post-masters supervised experience, including 1,500 hours of direct client contact.
+Supervision must be under a board-approved LPC.

 Texas Requirements for Clinical Supervisors